Published on

 The Rise and Fall of WordPerfect

-Back at the peak of its popularity, WordPerfect was one of the pioneering word processing software along with WordStar and ClarisWorks (now AppleWorks).
-WordPerfect was widely used in various professions but, in the end, it has survived in the legal industry.
+Back at the peak of its popularity, WordPerfect was one of the pioneering word processing software, along with WordStar and ClarisWorks (now AppleWorks).
+WordPerfect was widely used in various professions, but it ultimately survived in the legal industry.

-Many lawyers love WordPerfect for the Reveal Code and Make It Fit features that may seem to lack in MS Word.
+Many lawyers love WordPerfect for the Reveal Code and Make It Fit features that may seem to be lacking in MS Word.
 The Reveal Code feature divides documents into blocks that are easy to edit independently, which is especially handy if you’re composing a contract or a litigation document.

 The Make It Fit feature helps fix the document formatting without ruining its whole structure — a killer feature for a nitpicky drafter.